Writing Science Glossary

 Keystroke Logging

-A research method that records every keystroke, pause, and deletion during writing.
-Reveals actual writing behaviors that writers often don't notice or accurately report, such as revision patterns and pause durations.
+A research method that records every keystroke, pause, and deletion as we write.
+It shows real writing habits we often miss or report wrong, like revision patterns and how long we pause.

 M